sagarrakshe/alphaTouch/README.md

 ![straight line](https://raw.github.com/sagarrakshe/alphaTouch/master/_assets/straight.png)
 ![curve line](https://raw.github.com/sagarrakshe/alphaTouch/master/_assets/C.png)

+Let say you want to open **firefox**.

 Run `main.py`:

     `$ python main.py`

-Let say you want to open **firefox**.
 Imagine the 5X5 grid on your touch-pad and draw the pattern as follows.
 After drawing one line lift your hand and then draw the second line.
+If the total order of the numbers matches exactly with the one in the `mapPattern` file then **firefox** will open!

 ![F image](https://raw.github.com/sagarrakshe/alphaTouch/master/_assets/F.png)

 ## Comments, Suggestion